 Jin (Easy)

-Jin is the all-rounder.
-Quick lows, strong mix-ups, a ton of tools for every situation.
+Jin is the all-rounder in Tekken 8’s meta.
+Quick lows, strong mix-ups, and a ton of tools for every situation.
 He’s missing a lot of the Mishima staple moves in Tekken 8 and has swapped out for a much more traditional style of Karate.

 Jin’s been the flavor of the month pro play pick for many, though it’s more because he’s a consistent jack-of-all-trades than because he excels in any one area.
 Regardless, his killer lows and strong mix-up game make him worth tossing up in S.